autodesk-platform-services/aps-acc-locations-manager/README.md

 **Visual Studio Code** (Windows, MacOS):

 Open the folder, at the bottom-right, select **Yes** and **Restore**.
-This restores the packages (e.g. Autodesk.Forge) and creates the launch.json file.
+This restores the packages (e.g., Autodesk.Forge) and creates the launch.json file.
 See *Tips & Tricks* for .NET Core on MacOS.

 ![](Autodesk.Forge/wwwroot/img/readme/visual_code_restore.png)

-At the `.vscode\launch.json`, find the env vars and add your Forge Client ID, Secret and callback URL.
-Also define the `ASPNETCORE_URLS` variable.
+At the `.vscode\launch.json`, find the env vars and add your Forge Client ID, Secret, and callback URL.
+Also, define the `ASPNETCORE_URLS` variable.
 The end result should be as shown below:

 ```json
 "env": {